 I never doubted this truth I learned since childhood, but hearing it from Jesus Himself at that moment made it real and relevant in my life.
 How could He love me even when I was at my lowest and had nothing to offer except my sins?

-I remembered those moments in college when I noticed God answering my prayers.
+At that moment, I remembered those times in college when I noticed God answering my prayers.
 His work was evident because they were desperate prayers of a student asking help from Jesus who had often been the last resort.
 Jesus is the only one who comes to my rescue, even in seemingly impossible situations.
 He is the only one who has seen every detail of my life and has stood by me in times of grief.

 I grew up self-reliant and I find it difficult to ask for help or entrust other people with things I consider important, such as school or work.
 Other people, even my own family, have their own responsibilities and problems to attend to, so why and how could they help me?
 I can never tell if others could help me at the time and the way I need help.
 There were also instances when I desperately asked for help and was disappointed.